Monoidal categories, representation gap and cryptography: Representation gaps and faithfulness

 \begin{Notation} We write $\onebt$ short for either $\oneb$ or $\onet$.
 In particular, $\onebt^{\oplus m}$ means any of the $2^{m}$ possible direct sums of $\oneb$ and $\onet$ with $m$ symbols in total. \end{Notation}

 For cryptographic purposes it should be interesting to collect examples of naturally occurring finite monoids $\monoid$ such that any representation of sufficiently small dimension relative to $|\monoid|$, the size of $\monoid$, is suitably trivial.
 Note that all elements of $\msg$ act in the same way on any of the direct sums $\onebt^{\oplus m}$ and these representations cannot distinguish any two elements of $\msg$.
-Thus, suitably trivial could mean being isomorphic to $\onebt^{\oplus m}$ which we take as the definition:
+Thus, suitably trivial could mean being isomorphic to $\onebt^{\oplus m}$ which we take as the definition.
+To state our definition let $\onemon$ be the trivial monoid with one element, and let $\monoid[S]_{0;1}$ be the monoid on the set $\{a_{0}\}\cup\{1\}$ with unit $1$ and multiplication $a_{0}\cdot a_{0}=a_{0}$ otherwise.